eckozero/bounce/README.md

 red lines.

 You'll hear a ding if you got it right, or a buzzer if you got it wrong.
-Don't let the bar bounce on the top and the bottom, otherwise you lose.
+Don't let the bar bounce on the top and the bottom if your score is higher than one, otherwise you lose.